oktadev/okta-blog/_source/_posts/2022-01-12-net-azure-cognitive-services.md

 }
 ```

-If your IDE is confused about which packages to use, add using statements.
+If your IDE is confused about which packages to use, add the following using statements.

 ```csharp
 using Microsoft.IdentityModel.JsonWebTokens;